arosecra/brooke/README.md

 ? angular: add mp3 collection
 ? angular: add podcast collection

-- electron: use a better icon
-- electron: sometimes have to close twice (close confirm close)

 - java: better approach for finding a shelf item (find shelf item, find location for it, then find collection, cat, etc)
 - java: get settings from the application path